-Unemployment and evictions, accompanied by welfare cuts, provoked a rise in poverty and inequality in Barcelona, and in Spain more broadly - leaving the country with the highest income inequality of any country in Europe.13 The rate of severe material deprivationi increased from 6% in 2008, to 8% in 2013.14 Today, in Barcelona 10% of the population are in work but with incomes below the poverty line.15
+Unemployment and evictions, accompanied by welfare cuts, provoked a rise in poverty and inequality in Barcelona, and in Spain more broadly - leaving the country with the highest income inequality of any country in Europe.
+13 The rate of severe material deprivationi increased from 6% in 2008, to 8% in 2013.
+14 Today, in Barcelona 10% of the population are in work but with incomes below the poverty line.
+15

 As well as the dramatic shifts reflecting global forces, some of the recent changes at play in Barcelona have a uniquely local flavour.
 A critical backdrop to these socioeconomic developments is the long standing independence debate in Catalunya, a region that is home to 16% of Spain's population, but which generates around 20% of its GDP.16 A metropolitan city which combines global, regional and local identities, Barcelona also faces existential questions of its own.
 The city's status as the fourth most visited destination in Europe17 has brought social challenges as well as economic opportunities.
-The process of 'tourist gentrification' and associated hike in the cost of living has led to rapid out-migration of long-standing residents.18 At the same time.
-Barcelona has seen an increase in immigration, with a guarter of the population now born outside of Spain (compared to just over onefifth at the start of the millennium).19
+The process of 'tourist gentrification' and associated hike in the cost of living has led to rapid out-migration of long-standing residents.
+18 At the same time, Barcelona has seen an increase in immigration, with a quarter of the population now born outside of Spain (compared to just over onefifth at the start of the millennium).
+19

 This backdrop of socioeconomic change and widening inequality has brought with it a growing distrust of the established political order.
 Spain's administrative elections of May 2015 brought housing activist Ada Colau and her party 'Barcelona en Comú' (Barcelona in Common) to power.20 Her administration's policy agenda has been explicitly to prioritise tackling inequalities within the city.
-As a result, Barcelona City Council has substantially increased its budget for tackling social exclusion and poverty.21 This has included the launch of several new policies including the Tarjeta Solidaria (Solidarity card) - a form of economic aid of €100 a month which is granted to families that have children aged 0-16 years old to cover food and basic necessities.
-In line with this agenda of tackling social exclusion and poverty, the idea of B-MINCOME was born.i
+As a result, Barcelona City Council has substantially increased its budget for tackling social exclusion and poverty.21 Her administration's policy agenda has been explicit in its aims to tackle inequality in the city.
+As a result, Barcelona City Council has substantially increased its budget for tackling social exclusion and poverty.
+As part of this agenda, the idea of B-MINCOME (Barcelona Minimum Income) was born.i